What is the LISA?

 - Communication of general educational content in English: This makes our graduates bilingual in German and English.

-- Matura and IB Diploma Program: In addition to the Austrian Matura, we offer the internationally recognized International Baccalaureate (IB) Diploma.
+- Matura and IB Diploma Programme: In addition to the Austrian Matura, we offer the internationally recognized International Baccalaureate (IB) Diploma.

 - Creativity, sport and social engagement: The international diploma program promotes creativity, sport and social engagement outside of class.